Chapter 3 : Chapter 3: Hello, I Love You

 “You’ve out-pricked yourself, as Lily would say.”
 Stupid, stupid boy.

 “I just want to impress her!
 Blow up her cauldron and then clear it up, be all heroic like...”
 He put his face down on the oak table and mumbled incoherently.
-He wasn’t eating his lunch – he was depressed.
-Great.
+He wasn’t eating his lunch – he must be depressed.

 “She’s better at Charms than you.
 She would have mended it herself.
 And don’t you think she would have worked out your plan?”
 I said.